yihui/yihui.org/content/pkg-formatR.md

 The **formatR** package was designed to reformat R code to improve readability;
 the main workhorse is the function `tidy_source()`.
 Features include:

--   long lines of code and comments are reorganized into appropriately shorter ones
+-   Long lines of code and comments are reorganized into appropriately shorter ones;
--   spaces and indent are added where necessary
+-   Spaces and indentation are added where necessary;
--   comments are preserved in most cases
+-   Comments are preserved in most cases;
--   the number of spaces to indent the code (i.e. tab width) can be specified (default is 4)
+-   The number of spaces to indent the code (i.e., tab width) can be specified (default is 4);
--   an `else` statement in a separate line without the leading `}` will be moved one line back
+-   An `else` statement on a separate line without the leading `}` will be moved one line back;
--   `=` as an assignment operator can be replaced with `<-`
+-   `=` as an assignment operator can be replaced with `<-`;
--   the left brace `{` can be moved to a new line
+-   The left brace `{` can be moved to a new line;
+-   Arguments of a function call can start on a new line after the function name when they cannot fit on one line;
+-   Lines can be wrapped after pipes (both magrittr pipes such as `%>%` and R's native pipe `|>` are supported).

 Below is an example of what `tidy_source()` can do.
 The source code is: